+This is the best chocolate cake recipe I have ever tried and believe me, over the past 20+ years, I’ve tried them all.
 The dark chocolate cake has a texture that is smooth and rich.
-Its flavor is not overly sweet, because of the intensity of the coffee and rum (the Devil in “Devil’s Food” perhaps?), which make it a great match for cream cheese frosting sweetened with Lyle’s Golden Syrup.*
+The flavor is not overly sweet, because of the intensity of the coffee (you don’t actually taste the coffee, it just cuts the sweet) and the rum (the Devil in “Devil’s Food” perhaps?), which make it a great match for cream cheese frosting sweetened with Lyle’s Golden Syrup.

 If you haven’t tried Lyle’s you are in for a huge treat and a new addiction.
 I first had it when a friend of mine from South Africa gave it to me on a peanut butter sandwich.
 It is a decidedly British snack and like nothing you’ve ever had before.
 Lyle’s is a syrup made of sugar cane that looks and feels like honey, but the taste is not nearly as cloying.
 It can be found in some grocery stores and even on Amazon, gotta’ love the internet!